prototype-rezero/prototype-rezero/README.md

 ## Hello devs

-new to this domain and hope to be one of the dominators on it.
+new to this domain, and hope to be one of its dominators one day.

 - socials :